 Once an agreement is reached, you'll receive an email that includes your license details as well as instructions on how to set up your Dynatrace Managed Cluster.

-To properly set up your Managed cluster, you should first identify the deployment model that best suits your needs.
+To properly set up your Dynatrace Managed cluster, you should first identify the deployment model that best suits your needs.
 Subsequently, you can install Dynatrace Managed to create your first cluster node.
 You can add more nodes at any time.

 You can now access your home dashboard, by logging in to your Dynatrace monitoring environment.
 All monitoring data should be there already.
 However, some additional post-deployment steps are required.